Chinese Food (song)

-"Chinese Food" is a song performed by American singer Alison Gold.
+"Chinese Food" is a song performed by American actress and former pop singer Alison Gold.
 It was released on October 5, 2013, as her debut single with Patrice Wilson's label PMW Live.
 Wilson also wrote and produced the record.
 It entered the Billboard Hot 100 singles chart at number 29, selling 1,000 downloads and being streamed on YouTube five million times for the week ending October 20, 2013.
 Despite this, it had been reported the same day as not playing on any public radio station in the United States.
 The accompanying music video was met with controversy regarding cultural insensitivity and has since been deleted from YouTube, although unofficial re-uploads have appeared.

 Background

 Producer Patrice Wilson wrote the song on his birthday in 2012.
 Wilson, explaining his inspiration for writing the song, stating: "There's a restaurant I go to, they have chicken wings, they have beef with broccoli, that's what I love.
 The song is based on my experience—what I know about Chinese food."